OpenChain-Project/Automotive-WG/2024-09-10-workshop-agenda.md

-# Agenda for OpenChain Automotive Work Group
+# OpenChain Automotive Work Group Workshop

-## Face-to-Face 2024-09-10
+## In-Person on 2024-09-10

 ## Venue

 Bosch IT Campus in Stuttgart Feuerbach

-## Provisional Schedule
+## Agenda

+Please note: as with everything in the OpenChain Project, this event belongs to the community.
+Our schedule is being built in collaboration with the people who will attend, and therefore you should feel free to make suggestions.

+### Talks
 - Software Defined Vehicle / Eclipse SDV [1]
   - How will a future software supply chain will look like and what needs to be expected with OTA-updates in the vehicles?
 - Catena-X [2] / Eclipse Tractus-X [3]